 He wrote to his friend Paul Kessler about the print*:

-‘Although it may seem very impressionistic for someone like me, the symbolic nature of it fascinated me in the manner of Antoine de Saint-Exupéry who, somewhere in Terre des Hommes, says: “Une mare en relation avec la lune révèle des parentés cachées” (“A puddle in relation to the moon reveals hidden connections“).
+‘Although it may seem very impressionistic for someone like me, the symbolic nature of it fascinated me in the manner of Antoine de Saint-Exupéry who, somewhere in Terre des Hommes, says: une mare en relation avec la lune révèle des parentés cachées (A puddle in relation to the moon reveals hidden connections).’

 Escher was familiar with the work of the French aviator/writer, who disappeared during a flight over the Mediterranean in 1944.
 The name of Antoine de Saint-Exupéry is mainly associated with one small book, Le Petit Prince, but he wrote more acclaimed books.
 In Terre des Hommes, he calls on humanity to take its responsibilities seriously and to show solidarity.
 Inspired by this book, Edmond Kaiser founded the eponymous NGO in 1960.
-Hence for Escher, the book, in the form of the quote, was also a source of inspiration.
+And also for Escher, the book, in the form of this quote, was a source of inspiration.
 He cut the quote into the woodblock and it also features in the small first series of prints.
 He later removed it from the block.
 Spelling out layers and significances in his work so overtly was not his thing.

 The improbable beauty of the silver glow of the full moon on a cloudless night is achieved by using a very light green for the sky.
 It is the type of green that seems grey to the untrained eye.
 In it, a perfectly round moon is cut.
 The branches of the Corsican pine can be seen reflected in the puddle.
 A tree that he probably had not found in the Baarn forests, but in a different place.
 The same trees can be seen in his print Pineta of Calvi.
 They are typical of the Corsican landscape that Escher had crossed several times.

 Heinz Polzer, born in Switzerland but living and working in the Netherlands, owned a print of Puddle.
 Polzer is better known as poet, singer and prose writer Drs.
 P. He and Escher became friends after Polzer wrote to Escher in October 1952, expressing his admiration for the graphic artist.
-They kept corresponding regularly until Escher’s death in 1972.
+They kept corresponding regularly up until Escher’s death in 1972.

-A puddle in the woods—a seemingly simple idea but that is exactly what makes Puddle such a markedly philosophical print about stillness, nature, reflection and remembrance.
+A puddle in the woods—a seemingly simple idea, but that is exactly what makes Puddle such a markedly philosophical print about stillness, nature, reflection and remembrance.
 Escher shows us the infinity of the universe with the track-filled mud as an erratic frame.